Healing HPV and Cervical Dysplasia Naturally

 Along with dietary changes, there is a good amount of research supporting various supplements can support cervical health.
 These include the following:

-- Vitamins C, E and A and calcium help decrease viral load and support cervical health
+- Vitamins C, E and A and calcium help decrease viral load and support cervical health, according to a study published in the International Journal of Gynecological Cancer in 2010.

 - Selenium has been shown to improve cervical health when taken for a 6 month period